ceduardorubio/IPTABLES-WHITELIST-GENERATOR/README.md

 Deny these ports to everyone     : xx,yy,zzz....
 These ip addresses be allowed    : xxx.xxx.xxx.xxx,yyy.yyy.yyy.yyy, ...
 processing ...

 IPTABLES FILE GENERATED!!!

-Don't forget to add your own rules to the script in the comment section read and edit the file ./iptables_cwDateTimeNumber.sh and execute it with bash the iptables_cwDateTimeNumber.sh
+Dont forget to add your own rules to the script in the comment section read and edit the file ./iptables_cwDateTimeNumber.sh and execute it with bash the iptables_cwDateTimeNumber.sh

  READ THE COMMENTS IN THE SCRIPT BEFORE EXECUTING IT!